TrishaKhanna/C-Datatypes/README.md

 c) void char2bits(char c, unsigned char bits[8]);
-- This function retrieves bits 0 to 7, from character c, by calling the get_bits8 function(as supplied by the instructor) 8 times.
+- This function retrieves bits 0 to 7, from character c, by calling the get_bits8 function 8 times.
 - The bits received are then stored in the array, bits.